Geoogolla/enterprise-docs/docs/administrator-guide/faq/where-can-i-find-the-error-and-debug-log-files-in-docker-and-kubernetes.md

 ### Steps to get the log files from Docker using powershell

 1. In powershell type **sudo su** command to go into the root directory.

-2. In the root directory type the below command
+2. In the root directory type the below command.

    **cd /var/lib/docker/volumes**